VILLASframework/node/packaging/nix/README.md

 `Dockerfile` stages.
 Copying exactly the application, it's dependencies an nothing else can be done using only a few lines of Nix.

-Here we build a docker image containing the `#villas` flake output:
+Here we build a docker image containing the `#villas-node` flake output:

 ```shell
 # `docker load` reads OCI images from stdin